manureno/terraform-cheat-sheet/readme.md

 ```
 terraform plan [-out=path/to/plan.file]
 ```
-* Review and apply the plan, optionally passin a plan file
+* Review and apply the plan, optionally passing a plan file
 ```
 terraform apply [path/to/plan.file]
 ```